Common Name: Calathea Fusion White, Calathea Stella

 Fertilize your calathea during the growing season to promote new growth and possibly even blooms.
 Use a diluted complete liquid fertilizer or seaweed or fish emulsion.
 When re-potting, the soil can be amended with worm castings to provide increased nutrition.
 Give the Calathea Fusion White time to rest during the colder months and do not fertilize when the plant is dormant.

-Calathea Fusion White is a slow to moderate grower and with the right care and conditions can reach 2”’+ in height and width!
+Calathea Stella is a slow to moderate grower and with the right care and conditions can reach 2”’+ in height and width!

 Pet Friend or Foe

 These indoor plants are Non-Toxic to pets!
 Friend

 - Finding the right balance of soil dampness can sometimes be hard for first-time calathea owners.
 These plants certainly like consistently damp soil, but over-watering should still be avoided.
 Placing the plant in an area with increased indirect light can help the soil dry out and regulate the soil dampness.